Zombiemelon/boilerplate/README.md

 babel-jest - allow jest usage with babel dotenv - allows to use `.env` to set environment variable.
 Read here how it should be written in Webpack https://medium.com/@trekinbami/using-environment-variables-in-react-6b0a99d83cf5. notistack - used for snackbars

-# Front logic
-1. There are protected routes that check user id in `<ProtectedRoute/>` component.
-There you can set what roles can access the routes.
-On the backend routes are protected as well.

 # Backend
 1. Routes are protected with middleware that is fired when route is used doing checks that are required.